Statistics for an email communication

 • Total Opens.
 The number of emails that have been opened by recipients.
 It counts multiple opens by the same recipient.

 • Unique Clicks.
-The number of clicks that have been made by recipients on unique clickable elements within the email, e.g. an image or a button with a URL.
+The number of clicks that have been made by recipients on unique clickable elements within the email, for example, an image or a button with a URL.
 It does not count multiple clicks on the same element.

 • Total Clicks.
-The number of clicks that have been made by recipients on unique clickable elements within the email, e.g. an image or a button with a URL.
+The number of clicks that have been made by recipients on unique clickable elements within the email, for example, an image or a button with a URL.
 It counts multiple clicks on the same element.

 • Sent Emails.
 The number of emails that have been successfully accepted by our email provider and delivery has been attempted.